 Third Party Service Providers working on our behalf

 We may need to pass your information to our third party service providers for the purposes of completing tasks and providing services to you on our behalf (for example to process memberships and donations, issue you with event tickets, to send you the welsh agenda magazine and other mailings).
 However, when we use third party service providers, we disclose only the personal information that is necessary to deliver the service and we have agreements in place that requires them to keep your information secure and not to use it for their own direct marketing purposes.

 We will not release your information to third parties for them to use for their own direct marketing purposes, unless you have given us permission to do so for example when buying tickets for an event we are doing in conjunction with another organisation, or we are required to do so by law, for example, by a court order or for the purposes of prevention of fraud or other crime.

 When you are using our secure online membership, donation and product pages, your payment is processed by a third party payment processor, who specialises in the secure online capture and processing of credit/debit card transactions.
 If you have any questions regarding secure transactions, please contact us.

 Receiving information from us

 You can choose whether or not you wish to receive information from us.
-If you do not want to receive direct marketing communications from us about such exciting things as our work, upcoming events, or articles on Click on Wales, then you can select your choices by ticking the relevant boxes situated on the form on which we collect your information.
+If you do not want to receive direct marketing communications from us about such exciting things as our work, upcoming events, or articles on the welsh agenda, then you can select your choices by ticking the relevant boxes situated on the form on which we collect your information.

 If you want to access and update your information